Does Local News Stay Local?: Online Content Shifts in Sinclair-Acquired Stations: Discussion

 \section{Discussion}

 \paragraph{Connection to Communications Theory} Communications scholars have identified agenda setting and framing as tools for influencing public opinion, which can be used to characterize media bias \citep{entman2007framing}.
 While agenda-setting broadly encompasses ways the media reports on some events at the exclusion of others (e.g., \textit{what} topics are covered), framing involves highlighting specific aspects of a topic or event in order to promote a particular interpretation (e.g., \textit{how} topics are covered) \citep{mccombs1972agenda,entman2007framing}, though these two mechanisms are not always distinct \citep{mccombs2001convergence}.
 When we consider our analysis through this lens, we note second-order agenda-setting strategies in our results.
-Increasing national focus, as well as focus on polarizing political issues, primarily occurs through agenda-setting, which is evident in topic-level changes (\autoref{fig:stm-all-main}-\autoref{fig:stm-2016-main}) and and politicized word usage (\autoref{tab:n_neighbors}).
+Increasing national focus, as well as focus on polarizing political issues, primarily occurs through agenda-setting, which is evident in topic-level changes (\autoref{fig:stm-all-main}-\autoref{fig:stm-2016-main}) and politicized word usage (\autoref{tab:n_neighbors}).
 Our results reveal some evidence of framing changes in vocabulary shifts within topics (\autoref{tab:content-topics-beforeafter}), but future work targeting framing specifically is needed to fully explore these trends.
-Relatedly, in contrast to prior work \citep{tryon-sinclair}, we do not find clear evidence of right-wing slant: our results do not consistently show Sinclair ownership is associated with more similarity to Fox than CNN.
-Several reasons could explain this difference from prior work, including differences in what content news stations highlight on YouTube as compared to broadcasts or web articles, limited polarization in CNN and Fox in the years we focus on \citep{ding2023sem-polar}, or inability of our methods to capture nuanced coverage differences over broad changes in topics.
+In contrast to prior work \citep{tryon-sinclair}, we do not find clear evidence of right-wing slant: our results do not consistently show Sinclair ownership is associated with more similarity to Fox than CNN.
+This may be explained by several factors, such as differences in what content news stations highlight on YouTube, limited polarization in CNN and Fox in the years we focus on~\citep{ding2023sem-polar}, or inability of our methods to capture nuanced coverage differences over broad changes in topics.
 Future work targeting framing could aid in disentangling these factors \citep{entman2007framing}.

 \paragraph{Implications for viewers}